elasticpath/epcc-search-ast-helper/README.md

 }
 ```

+#### Regular Expressions

+Regular Expressions can also be set when using the Validation functions, the same rules apply as for aliases (see above).
+In general aliases are resolved prior to validation rules and operator checks.

 #### Limitations

 At present, you can only use string validators when validating a field, a simple pull request can be created to fix this issue if you need it.

 ### Generating Queries